stackhpc/stackhpc-kayobe-config/doc/source/operations/control-plane-operation.rst

 Control Plane Monitoring
 ========================

+This section shows user guide of monitoring control plane.
+To see how to configure monitoring services, read :ref:`monitoring-service-configuration`.

 The control plane has been configured to collect logs centrally using Fluentd, OpenSearch and OpenSearch Dashboards.